 Have some maps

-Have a map of Greece and the different regions as well as travel guides with you or collect all the information from the Internet, before you come to Greece.
+Have a map and the different regions as well as travel guides with you or collect all the information from the Internet, before you come to Greece.

 Easy to communicate